lucashaley/UnityTeaching/WorkshopUnits/02_PlayingAndDebugging.md

 ![Playmode On](images/02_PlaymodeOn.png)

-2. Select the `FirstCube` from the Heirarchy panel.
+2. Select the `FirstCube` from the Hierarchy panel.
 Note that the inspector panel changes to show the Cube properties.
 3. Change the Position values to zero, and note how the cube centers on the Game panel screen.
 4. Click on the Position's X label, and drag left and right.
 Note how the cube moves left and right.
 Make sure to check how your position values change in the Inspector.